Practical guide for laying foundations for introducing evidence in civil cases.

-This guide to Illinois evidentiary issues is your complete trial companion.
-Begin with tips for structuring a trial preparation system, and then start tackling specific evidentiary questions.
-This handy reference covers obtaining evidence while considering the value of the case and admissibility issues before trial.
-Extensive sample testimony illustrates strategies for introducing evidence at trial, responding to challenges, and eliciting testimony for purposes of authentication or impeachment.
-The best way to serve your clients is to ensure that the trier of fact is able to consider all pertinent evidence.
-This practical handbook is your single source for handling common evidentiary issues.
-Valuable features include sample trial preparation systems, extensive guidance on procedural requirements of Illinois courts, common evidentiary objections and claims of privilege, adaptable forms, sample scripts for establishing foundation through testimony, and required notices.
-It also includes the text of the Illinois Rules of Evidence.
+Clients deserve advocacy that ensures the trier of fact is able to consider all pertinent evidence.
+This practical handbook is your complete trial companion for handling common evidentiary issues.
+From tips for structuring a trial preparation system through tackling specific evidentiary questions, this handbook guides practitioners through the process of obtaining evidence while considering the value of the case and admissibility issues before trial.
+Extensive sample testimony illustrates strategies for introducing evidence, responding to challenges, and eliciting testimony for authentication or impeachment.
+Additional valuable features include guidance on procedural requirements, common evidentiary objections and claims of privilege, adaptable forms, sample scripts for establishing foundation through testimony, required notices, foundational requirements for digital correspondence such as text messages and emails, and the full text of the Illinois Rules of Evidence and attendant comments, as amended through September 2019.

 Sole Author: Richard L. Miller II, Miller PC,Chicago